oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 6. Check

-The Mobile Backend is now created and it will bring you to the “Settings” tab of the newly created MBE where you will see the mobile backend ID, etc, which you will need to use when interacting with the MBE.
+The Mobile Backend is now created and it will bring you to the “Settings” tab of the newly created MBE where you will see the mobile backend ID, etc., which you will need to use when interacting with the MBE.
 Click on the two “Show” links to see the “Anonymous Key”.

 ![](../common/images/mobile/400-MBE_settings.png)